fey0/Netflix-Recommender/README.md

 # Netflix-Recommender
+recommends you a show that is similar to provided input\n

+NOTE
-recommends you a show that is similar to provided input NOTE make sure you have the nltk stop-words list actually installed in your computer
+make sure you have the nltk stop-words list actually installed in your computer